partylikeits1983/miden-tutorials/docs/rust-client/foreign_procedure_invocation_tutorial.md

         count_reader_contract.storage()
     );

-    // Since the counter reader contract is public and does sign any transactions, auth_secret_key is not required.
+    // Since anyone should be able to write to the counter contract, auth_secret_key is not required.
     // However, to import to the client, we must generate a random value. let (_counter_pub_key, auth_secret_key) = get_new_pk_and_authenticator();